 To help reduce the taste or smell of chlorine you may want to try fully flushing your taps to bring cooler water in or keeping water from a mains fed kitchen tap in a fridge to cool down.
 Water should only be kept for a maximum of 24 hours and any jug should be emptied and re-filled after each 24 hour period.
 Any unused or flushed water need not be wasted and instead could be used for watering house plants or outside in the garden.
 There is more information on the water in your home web page.

-In response to the Government’s recent briefing to ease the lockdown, Water UK has provided guidance to businesses that have been closed or running on reduced staff about their water supply.
+Water UK has provided guidance to businesses that have been closed or running on reduced staff about their water supply.

 Below is a summary of the Water UK advice for unoccupied buildings, where water has not been in use for many weeks which may now be subject to stagnation: